gazzyt/rpi-icinga/README.md

 ## Getting Started

 Icinga configuration is stored in `/etc/icinga`, which is mounted as a volume to this image.
 When starting a container from this image for the first time it is necessary to initialize the volume with a default configuration.
-Run the following commands to copy the default configuration from a temporary container &mdash; the resulting `etc` directory can then be mounted to `/etc/icinga` as shown before:
+Run the following commands to copy the default configuration from a temporary container &mdash; the resulting `etc` directory can then be mounted as a volume to `/etc/icinga` as shown before:

 ```
 id=$(docker create acch/rpi-icinga)